 The transcript of a transfer student is evaluated by the dean, chair or designee of the school or college in which he or she matriculates.
-If no major or an undeclared major is indicated at the time of application, the transcript will be evaluated in the Student Success Center.
+If no major or an undeclared major is indicated at the time of application, the transcript will be evaluated the Executive Director of the Student Success Center, and is re-evaluated by a dean, chair, or designee once the student declares a major.